 A short sale can be nullified if the veteran was wounded on duty while forward deployed.
 The veteran may then be eligible for a grant from the Department of Defense that would completely pay for the deficiency.

-After contacting a VA lender to short sale, the VA will have a licensed appraiser do a liquidation appraisal.
+After contacting the VA lender to short sale, the VA will have a licensed appraiser do a liquidation appraisal.
 If the appraisal shows the home is worth less than the agent thinks it should be then the agent can request another appraisal.
 The agent can also submit a comparable sales report that shows for how much surrounding houses were recently sold.

 The time taken to close a short sale differs with every home; depending on how busy the bank is and how many negotiations there are among the REALTOR®, escrow, and lender.
 The short sale will usually close within 60-90 days, but can also take over a year to complete.

-If you go through a short sale, your military clearance will not be affected.
+If you go through a short sale, your military clearance should not be affected.

 For veterans and military members upside down on their mortgage looking to short sale, VA Home Loan Centers provides our services free of out of pocket cost.
-You will not have to pay closing costs, commissions, or fees of any kind out of pocket.
+You will not have to pay out of pocket closing costs, commissions, or fees.